Appointment of Queen's Counsel in Scotland 2019

 It is appropriate that where a candidate is particularly outstanding in only one field of law by having demonstrated "an ability to present complex, difficult and novel cases in court both clearly and cogently" in terms of paragraph 1.2 of the Guide, an application which is somewhat less impressive in depth would ordinarily be strengthened by also evidencing some breadth of expertise.

-There was little evidence of identified shortages of QCs in most areas but the need to allow for career progression and refresh the pool of existing QCs was recognised.
+There was little evidence of identified shortages of QCs but the need to allow for career progression and refresh the pool of existing QCs was recognised.

 Feedback to unsuccessful Applicants

 It was recognised that it was important to identify the reasons which would be provided to unsuccessful candidates in order to manage their expectations in relation to any future application and encourage development in individual areas.
-It was gratifying to see that a number of applicants from past years had acted positively on this feedback and had flagged it up on renewing their application.
+Again, it was gratifying to see that a number of applicants from past years had acted positively on this feedback and had flagged it up on renewing their application.
+Having had regard to feedback letters from the previous cycle I was satisfied that constructive and meaningful feedback is provided.

 Independent Observer's Comments

 I am satisfied that the criteria for appointment in the current year have been amply met whilst still reflecting a degree of diversity.
-For instance, women represented 22% of all applicants but 30% of those recommended for appointment.
-Two solicitor advocates have been recommended for appointment and this also represents an increase from the single solicitor advocate recommended in each of the past two years.
+Of the 15 applicants only four were women but of these three were recommended for appointment representing one third of those recommended for appointment.
+The one solicitor advocate who applied has been recommended for appointment this year.

 On the basis of the above, I am satisfied from my observations and discussions that the process was conducted following an established, proportionate and well-understood procedure.
-I consider that the three-week window allowed for applications was sufficient even in this year where that period fell over the Easter holiday period.
+I consider that the three-week window allowed for applications was sufficient.
 The process was conducted in a fair and objective manner and wholly in accordance with the published procedure for the appointment of Queen's Counsel in Scotland.
-There was careful and considered scrutiny of all the applications and the criteria for recommendation have been applied consistently and rigorously.
+There was careful and considered scrutiny of all the applications and the criteria for recommendation has been applied consistently and rigorously.
 I was given full co-operation and support throughout my involvement in the appointment process.

-The Queen's Counsel appointment process has been carefully honed in respect of the implementation of several significant recommendations made by my predecessors to improve the procedures over the last 5 years.
-My understanding is that the process has not given rise to difficulties or complaints.
+The Queen's Counsel appointment process has been carefully honed in respect of the implementation of several significant recommendations made by my predecessors to improve the procedures over previous years.
+My understanding remains that the process has not given rise to difficulties or complaints.

-In this context the sole recommendation I would make is in relation to the future monitoring of the process in that it would be helpful to continue to track the degree to which those applying are known to the Senators making assessments, as this might be useful information in informing future applicants.
+In this context, following the recommendation I made last year, in order to assist the future monitoring of the process my report contains a graph showing the degree to which those applying for the rank of QC are known to the Senators involved making the assessments, since this may be useful in informing future applicants.

 Jessica M Burns